SeanFitzgibbon/coding-club/docs/session02.md

 Get 4 children to volunteer, 1 child to be the micro:bit, and 3 children to be event-handlers (button press, loud noise, shake).

-The event-handlers must decide what task they will do when the are activated (e.g. jump, yell, spin around, do a star jump, mouse click, etc.).
+The event-handlers must decide what task/action they will perform when the are activated (e.g. jump, yell, spin around, do a star jump, mouse click, etc.).
 The event-handlers must then register themselves with the micro:bit.
+The [slides](https://docs.google.com/presentation/d/14AQxra3NbUsyzz-y08x4K19MviHBFN3LyIstKVovPck/edit?usp=sharing) contain images of event handlers with empty tasks/actions which can be used to add the chosen task/action too.

 Remaining children to line up as events (e.g. loud noise, shake, button press, sensor dectection) in an event queue.
 As each child gets to the front of the queue, they signal their event, and the micro:bit has to instruct an appropriate event-handler who must in turn carry out the task.